sbabic/swupdate/doc/source/handlers.rst

 It supports whatever format libarchive has been compiled to support, for example even if SWUpdate itself has no direct support for xz it can be possible to extract tar.xz files with it.

-The attribute `preserve-attributes` must be set to preserve timestamps. uid/gid (numeric), permissions (except +x, always preserved) and extended attributes.
+The attribute `preserve-attributes` must be set to preserve timestamps. uid/gid (numeric) and extended attributes.
+File modes (such as chmod 0755/0600) are always preserved.

 The property `create-destination` can be set to the string `true` to have SWUpdate create the destination path before extraction.